 Colloids are widely useful in industries, medical and domestic applications.

-As food items: Syrup, Halwa, Soup belongs to a colloidal type of system.
+As food items: Syrup, Halwa, and Soup belongs to a colloidal type of system.

-Medicine: Colloidal silver in the name of Argyrols, it acts as antiseptic for eye infection.
+Medicine: Colloidal silver in the name of Argyrols acts as an antiseptic for eye infections.

-This process involves coagulation of solution particle.
-Dust or smoke is passed through the inlet of an electrified chamber which has a central electrical plate which is provided with opposite charge of a dent a smoke particle when dust passes the particles are coagulated and pure air is passed through another outlet.
+This process involves the coagulation of solution particles.
+Dust or smoke is passed through the inlet of an electrified chamber which has a central electrical plate which is provided with the opposite charge of the dust or smoke particles.
+When dust passes, the particles are coagulated, and pure air is passed through another outlet.

-Animal skins are very soft, when these are immersed in the solution of tannin which has the opposite charge of animal skin, particles are coagulated and the skin becomes hard this is known as tanning of leather.
+Animal skins are very soft.
+When they are immersed in the solution of tannin, which has the opposite charge of animal skin, particles are coagulated, and the skin becomes hard.
+This is known as tanning of leather.